 Service equipment category C or F for activity codes C4a, C4m and C5.

+Replacement of manway eyebolts, fill port eyebolts, and magnetic gauging device rods as specified by the original or alternative approved design.

+Replacement of fasteners of primary blind flanges, used during loading and unloading the lading, as specified by the original or alternative approved design.

-Replacement of manway eyebolts, bottom outlet valve caps, magnetic gauging device rods, chains, secondary closures, secondary fittings, and secondary valves as specified by the original or alternative approved design.
-3.1.6.13 The qualification of product purity interior linings or internal coatings.
+Replacement of secondary closures, secondary fittings, and secondary valves (including chains and fasteners for this service equipment), as specified by the original oralternative approved design.

+3.1.6.15 The qualification of product purity interior linings or internal coatings.